Sharing 10 Ways to Live the Simple Farmhouse Life, and embrace this sweet lifestyle no matter where you live.

 Play Americana, folk, or indie music.
 I play music most of the day in our house.
 Music is incredible and is the quickest way to change the mood of your house.
 Depending on what activities are underway, I choose from a long list of different artists and types of music.

-Now if you don’t have a sourdough starter already you can learn how to make one here.
+If you don’t have a sourdough starter already, you can learn how to make one here.
 If you need a recipe for sourdough bread look no further cause I have a great one that I use often that’s a Sourdough Artisan Loaf.
 However, if you are an absolute beginner and do not care to go through the process of making a sourdough starter yourself.
 You can still make bread.
 I have one on my blog that is an Easy Artisan Bread that you can try out.
 I promise you, it is foolproof and delicious.

 Hang Herbs And Dried Flowers

 All around my house, especially in the kitchen, you can find dried lavender, flowers, and herbs hanging in bundles.
 There is this quaint, country, or old-world look that it creates.
 It helps if you have a few pieces of decor that are of this style too.
 But even before I had all that, this was something I did to create that look.
 Little by little my house